 If you’re looking for some of the best Black Friday games and activities, along with lesson plans, then keep on reading.
-We have 20 ESL games and activities for Black Friday, along with lots of other useful things dedicated to this shopping holiday.
+We have the best ESL games and activities for Black Friday, along with lots of other useful things dedicated to this shopping holiday.

 #1: Just a Minute

 This is a fun speaking activity that’s ideal for higher-level students.
 Put students into groups of four and give them a topic to talk about.
 Here are a few ideas:

 - What do you think about shopping?

 - Talk about the last big thing you bought.

 - Are you planning on going shopping on Black Friday?